piuma-ts/schema/README.md

 The primary reason for creating this library was that nothing on npm seems to offer automatic data fixing, in particular none of the libraries above.

 Other concerns were size (download time) and performance (blocking time) - we'll have a detailed look at how @piuma/schema fares here compared to some pretty tough competition from both Valibot and ArkType.
+The sources of the benchmarks can be found at https://github.com/piuma-ts/schema/tree/master/benchmarks

 ## JIT